 Ensure Diverse Representation

-- Hire diverse staff at all levels of the organization - Identify barriers to employment and remedy them - Diversify Boards and decision-making bodies - Include diverse voices in all meetings, panels, exhibitions, grants, gatherings.
+- Hire diverse staff at all levels of an organization. - Identify barriers to employment and remedy them. - Diversify Boards and decision-making bodies. - Include diverse voices in all meetings, panels, exhibitions, grants, gatherings. - Instate racial equity recruitment plans.